 Orange Cove, California

 Orange Cove was first established in 1914 by Elmer M. Sheridan, who gave the town its name prior to the mass production of citrus growing.
 During that year, the first post office was built and the city was incorporated 34 years later.
-Orange Cove is truly a “fruitful” city—it is home to hundreds of acres of orange and lemon trees that produce citrus fruit all year round.
+Orange Cove is truly a “fruitful” city — home to hundreds of acres of orange and lemon trees that produce citrus fruit all year round.
 The city also hosts the famous Fresno County Blossom Trail event every year, celebrating the kickoff of the agricultural growing season each spring.
 The location is convenient for avid hikers and adventure seekers, as well—its location is only an hour’s drive from Kings Canyon and Sequoia National Park.
 Yosemite National Park is also located near the city, just three hours north.
 There are 11 assisted living facilities in Orange Cove and 19 nursing home facilities nearby.

 It is clear that nursing home and assisted living facility staff must have greater consideration of the perception of lack of energy in older adult residents.
 Care staff must be able to recognize and mitigate any associated symptoms in multimorbid patients and strive to maintain or enhance their quality of life.